-- a.
-Environmental factors (Lightning, sudden storms, dying wind etc) may require immediate evacuation of the racing area(s) to the shore. - b.
-When Flag G is displayed from a Race Committee vessel, all boats shall immediately return ashore to wait there for further instructions.
+- d.
+Environmental factors (Lightning, sudden storms, dying wind etc) may require immediate evacuation of the racing area(s) to the shore. - e.
+When Flag G is displayed from a Race Committee vessel, all kiteboards shall immediately return ashore to wait there for further instructions.